amd/apml_modules/README.md

 CPUs.
 Using the amd apml modules on earlier CPUs could produce unexpected results, and may cause the processor to operate outside of your motherboard or system specifications.
-Correspondingly, defaults to only executing on AMD Family 19h Model (0h ~ Fh & 30h ~ 3Fh) server line of processors.
+Correspondingly, defaults to only executing on AMD Family 19h Model (0h ~ 1Fh & 30h ~ 3Fh) server line of processors.

 Interface
 ---------

+Both apml_sbtsi and apml_sbrmi modules register a misc_device
+to provide ioctl interface to user space, allowing them to run these custom protocols.

 apml_sbtsi module registers hwmon sensors for monitoring current temperature, managing max and min thresholds.